 Propel at UMKC is a part of the College of Arts and Sciences Department of Psychology.
 Our offices on campus are located in Cherry Hall on the first floor, south wing of the building.

 Ms. Duffy has worked as a transition navigator for college-age students with disabilities and as a director of Universal Design for Learning on a UMKC-IHD college pipeline program for students with disabilities.
 Ms. Duffy has written four books about employment, including two about employment for people with disabilities.
-Her last book, Developing Talents: Careers for Individuals with Asperger Syndrome and High Functioning Autism was coauthored with Dr. Temple Grandin.
+She co-authored her last book, Developing Talents: Careers for Individuals with Asperger Syndrome and High Functioning Autism, with Dr. Temple Grandin.

 Laura Hurse, Academic Advisor and Student Liaison firstname.lastname@example.org

 Laura Hurse serves as Propel’s year one academic advisor.
 Propel students meet with her regularly for mentoring and for support with their academic pursuits and engaging in campus life.
 Ms. Hurse also supervises the resident assistants, peer mentors, interns, and service learning students that make the Propel community work.
 She earned the Interdisciplinary Leadership in Disability Studies certificate and is a graduate student at UMKC earning theMasters in Higher Education.
 Laura has undergraduate degrees in Political Science and Sociology.

 Dr. Alexis Petri, Principal Investigator and Project Director email@example.com